What is a clinical trial?

 There is a wide range of research and clinical trials taking place around the world, trying to find and improve treatments for MS. Search the ClinicalTrials.gov website for more details.

 What are the clinical trial phases?

-If the pre-clinical laboratory based studies have shown promising results, the health intervention may go to trial stage.
-The trials themselves have to progress through a set sequence of four “phases” to ensure the data collected is reliable and all those taking part are protected.
-Phase I must be successfully completed prior to moving on to Phase II, and so on for all remaining phases.
+If the pre-clinical laboratory based studies (typically involving human cells or animals) have shown promising results, the health intervention may go to trial stage.
+Trials have to progress through a set sequence of four “phases” to ensure the data collected is reliable and all those taking part are protected.
 Testing can be stopped at any time in any phase to ensure the safety of participants.

 What future treatments are in development?